 The students in Owens Medical Imaging Department participate in community service events and fundraising opportunities to share their compassion for others as well as for educational purposes.

-Its purpose is to give veteran students and military affiliated students a group where they can meet other veterans and military affiliated students, be themselves, and interact with each other to better their learning, living, and working environment.
+Its purpose is to give veteran students and military-affiliated students a group where they can meet other veterans and military-affiliated students, be themselves, and interact with each other to better their learning, living and working environment.

 Sharron Pappas email@example.com